djlint/djLint/docs/djlint/usage.rst

 This will look for files matching ``*.tmpl`` and set ``--profile=golang``.

 Note that these predefined hooks are sometimes too conservative in the inputs they accept (your templates may be using a different extension) so pre-commit explicitly allows you to override any of these pre-defined options.
+See the `pre-commit docs <https://pre-commit.com/#pre-commit-configyaml---hooks>`_ for additional configuration

 Default Django example
 ^^^^^^^^^^^^^^^^^^^^^^